 ,

-If you own an Apple Mac, iPad or iPhone, Apple AirPods are a flawless way to bring wireless audio to your devices.
+If you own an Apple Mac, iPad or iPhone, Apple AirPods are a flawless way to enjoy wireless audio on your devices.

 Aside from great sound, a superior feature of the earbuds is seamless automatic pairing with Apple devices.
 But similar to any other electronic equipment, sometimes things don’t go the way you plan.

-Therefore, if you’re wondering why won’t my AirPods connect, this guide is here to assist you with lots of troubleshooting steps.
+Therefore, if you’re wondering why won’t my AirPods connect, this guide is here to assist you with troubleshooting steps.

 Let’s dive in!